The Manhattan curve, ergodic theory of topological flows and rigidity: Introduction

 The Manhattan curve $\Cc_M$ for a pair $(d, d_\ast)$ is defined by the boundary of the following convex set

 This curve was introduced by Burger in \cite{BurgerManhattan} for a class of groups acting on a non-compact symmetric space of rank one.

-Let $\Dc_\G$ be the set of hyperbolic metrics which are left-invariant and quasi-isometric to some (equivalently, any) word metric in $\G$.
+Let $\Dc_\G$ be the set of hyperbolic metrics which are left-invariant and quasi-isometric to some (equivalently, every) word metric in $\G$.
 Recall that for $d, d_\ast \in \Dc_\G$, we say that $d$ and $d_\ast$ are roughly similar if there exist constants $\t>0$ and $C \ge 0$ such that

 \begin{theorem} Let $\G$ be a non-elementary hyperbolic group.
-For any pair $(d, d_\ast)$ in $\Dc_\G$, the Manhattan curve $\Cc_M$ for $(d, d_\ast)$ is continuously differentiable, and it is a straight line if and only if $d$ and $d_\ast$ are roughly similar. \end{theorem}
+For every pair $(d, d_\ast)$ in $\Dc_\G$, the Manhattan curve $\Cc_M$ for $(d, d_\ast)$ is continuously differentiable, and it is a straight line if and only if $d$ and $d_\ast$ are roughly similar. \end{theorem}

 Note that, if $v$ (resp.\ $v_\ast$) is the abscissa of convergence for $\Qc(0, b)$ in $b$ (resp.\ $\Qc(a, 0)$ in $a$), then

 (similarly $v_\ast$ for $d_\ast$) and $\#B$ denotes the cardinality of $B$.
 In particular $(0, v)$ and $(v_\ast, 0)$ lie on $\Cc_M$ (see Section \ref{Sec:general}).